Barbara Trueman Child and Adolescent Psychiatric Nurse Practitioner Post-Graduate Fellowship

 - Clinical decision-making

 - Care coordination

-- PMHNP certification through the ANCC
+- Hold a PMHNP certification through the ANCC

-Fellowship Compensation and Benefits
+Compensation and Benefits

-- Competitive Salary
+- Competitive salary

 - Competitive benefit package